piotrwitek/react-redux-typescript-guide/README.md

 import { countersActions } from '../features/counters';
 import { FCCounter } from '../components';

-// `state` parameter needs a type annotation to type-check the correct shape of a state object but also it'll be used by "type inference" to infer the type of returned props const mapStateToProps = (state: Types.RootState, ownProps: FCCounterProps) => ({
+// `state` argument annotation is mandatory to check the correct shape of a state object and injected props
+// you can also extend connected component Props type by annotating `ownProps` argument const mapStateToProps = (state: MyTypes.RootState, ownProps: FCCounterProps) => ({
   count: state.counters.reduxCounter,
 });

-// `dispatch` parameter needs a type annotation to type-check the correct shape of an action object when using dispatch function const mapDispatchToProps = (dispatch: Dispatch<Types.RootAction>) => bindActionCreators({
+// `dispatch` argument needs an annotation to check the correct shape of an action object
+// when using dispatch function const mapDispatchToProps = (dispatch: Dispatch<MyTypes.RootAction>) => bindActionCreators({
   onIncrement: countersActions.increment,
-  // without using action creators, this will be validated using your RootAction union type
-  // onIncrement: () => dispatch({ type: "counters/INCREMENT" }),
 }, dispatch);

+// shorter alternative is to use an object instead of mapDispatchToProps function const dispatchToProps = {
+    onIncrement: countersActions.increment,
+};

-// NOTE: We don't need to pass generic type arguments to neither connect nor mapping functions because type inference will do all this work automatically.
-So there's really no reason to increase the noise ratio in your codebase! export const FCCounterConnectedVerbose = connect(mapStateToProps, mapDispatchToProps)(FCCounter);
+// Notice ee don't need to pass any generic type parameters to neither connect nor map functions above
+// because type inference will infer types from arguments annotations automatically
+// It's much cleaner and idiomatic approach export const FCCounterConnectedVerbose = connect(mapStateToProps, mapDispatchToProps)(FCCounter);
 ```